lisaprincessbabycakes/FinalProj/README.md

     * Provide them with the instrumented crochet hook and observe their interactions.
     * Collect feedback on usability and the relevance of the visuals to their experience.

+# References and inspo:

+Exploring existing projects that transform physical motion into digital art provides valuable inspiration and context.
+One notable example is Daniel Rozin's "Mechanical Mirrors" series.
+These installations use physical objects, such as wooden tiles, metal pieces, or other materials, arranged into a grid.
+The pieces move in response to the viewer's presence or gestures, creating reflective, pixelated images.
+Rozin's work bridges the gap between analog motion and digital expression, highlighting the interplay between physical interaction and artistic representation.
+It serves as a compelling example of how movement can be transformed into dynamic, visually striking digital art.
+If you ever been to the ITP 4th floor of this building, you would see the same work.

+Daniel Rozin – Mechanical Mirrors

+## Pseudocode below :

+// Arduino
+void loop() {
+    readSensorData();
+    sendDataToSerial();
+}

+// p5.js
+function setup() {
+    createCanvas(windowWidth, windowHeight);
+    initializeSerialCommunication();
+}

+function draw() {
+    clear();
+    getMotionData();
+    generateVisualsBasedOnData();
+}